-IDEA regulations list ADHD as a qualifying conditions, but not for all kids.
+IDEA regulations list ADHD as a qualifying condition, but not for all kids.
 Find out why an additional health issue, emotional disturbance, or developmental delay might change eligibility.

-IDEA (the Individuals with Disabilities Education Act) regulations issued by the U.S. Department of Education in March, 1999, make it clear that attention deficit hyperactivity disorder (ADHD) is included in the list of conditions that could render a child eligible for special education services.
+IDEA (the Individuals with Disabilities Education Act) regulations issued by the U.S. Department of Education in March, 1999, make it clear that attention deficit hyperactivity disorder (ADHD or ADD) is included in the list of conditions that could render a child eligible for special education services.

 However, including ADHD does not automatically mean that all children with ADHD qualify for an Individual Education Plan or other provisions under IDEA.
 According to the Office of Special Education Programs (OSEP), “ALL CHILDREN WITH ADHD CLEARLY ARE NOT ELIGIBLE under Part B to receive special education and related services — just as all children who have one or more of the other conditions listed under the “other health impairment” category are not necessarily eligible (e.g., children with a heart condition, asthma, diabetes, and rheumatic fever).”
 (The ALL CAPS wording is as it appears in the original document.)

 While IDEA does offer help for eligible children with ADHD, not all children who have ADHD are eligible.
 Even a medical diagnosis of ADHD does not necessarily guarantee eligibility of services.
 To qualify, the ADHD must adversely affect a child’s educational performance.